booz-allen-hamilton/agile-playbook/6_OrganizationalAgility.md

 ####Program Kick-off:
-Train Everyone - BAH has in-house experts to train and certify: Agile Fundamentals, Product Owner, and all SAFe courses (except SPC)

-BAH also has 20+ Agile Coaches.
-Perform an Agile Readiness Evaluation in order to prioritize and tackle potential Agile impediments (formulate a plan of action based on results)
+Train Everyone - BAH has in-house experts to train and certify: Agile Fundamentals, Product Owner, and all SAFe courses (except SPC).
+BAH has 20+ Agile Coaches who can help perform an Agile Readiness Evaluation in order to prioritize and tackle potential Agile impediments (formulate a plan of action based on results)

 Prioritization:

 Begin at the Portfolio - prioritize Epics and align to strategic themes (LOB?) of the business